urbandrone/futils/readme.md

 ```

 > If you want to use `futils` in conjunction with a bundler which supports
-> tree shaking (like `rollup`), only those functions which you already use
+> tree shaking (like `webpack` or `rollup`), only those functions which you
-> from `futils` will be included in the final build, which may significantly
+> already use will be included in the final build, which may significantly
 > lower the file size of your scripts after bundling.
 Just make sure you
 > _transpile it after bundling_, because otherwise you may end up with ES5
 > and ES6 code mixed together.